hongminw263/starter-academic/content/home/post2_wp2.md

 Nudging Parents to Invest: Evidence from Children's Insurance {{% staticref "files/JMP_CHIP.pdf" %}}[PDF]{{% /staticref %}}

-Optimal Targeting of Age and Risk Groups for COVID-19 Vaccines in Japan: A Modelling Study (with Yoko Ibuka and Ryota Nakamura)
+Mixing Age and Risk Groups for Accessing COVID-19 Vaccines in Japan: A Modeling Study (with Yoko Ibuka and Ryota Nakamura)

-The Long-Run Health and Economic Impacts of Universal Health Insurance in Japan
+Reducing Inequality While Improving Health: The Long-Run Impacts from the Onset of Universal Health Insurance in Japan
 (Grants-in-aid for Scientific Research, #20K13509, Japan Society for the Promotion of Science)